Story hits 2-run homer in 9th, Rockies beat Orioles 8-6

+His 101st in the ninth?
+Now that was celebrated with a lot more gusto.

+“I love that one,” Story said of his 100th, “but I’ll take the ninth-inning one.”

-DENVER (AP) — Trevor Story hit a game-ending drive for his second two-run homer Friday night, helping the Colorado Rockies beat Baltimore 8-6 in the Orioles’ first visit to Coors Field since 2004.
+Story hit a game-ending drive for his second two-run homer Friday night, helping the Colorado Rockies beat Baltimore 8-6 in the Orioles’ first visit to Coors Field since 2004.

-Nolan Arenado also went deep twice for the Rockies in the opener of a season-long, 10-game homestand.
+Nolan Arenado also went deep twice in the opener of a season-long, 10-game homestand.
 Scott Oberg (2-0) had two strikeouts in a scoreless ninth to earn the win.

-Story lined a 2-2 slider from Mychal Givens (0-3) over the wall in right field to ignite the celebration at home plate.
-He was doused in water after his second career game-ending homer.
+Story lined a 2-2 slider from Mychal Givens (0-3) over the wall in right field to ignite the festivities at home plate.
+It was Story’s second career game-ending homer.

+With his long ball in the seventh, Story became the quickest shortstop in major league history to reach 100 homers (448 games).
+He bettered Álex Rodríguez, who reached 100 homers in 470 games.

-Trailing 6-3 in the seventh, the Rockies tied it up when Story and Arenado hit back-to-back drives.
-After his 12th homer, Story pumped his fist at the plate.
-Following his second solo homer of the game, Arenado let out an exhilarated roar.
+Trailing 6-3 in the seventh, the Rockies tied it up when Story and Arenado hit back-to-back drives off Shawn Armstrong.
+Story’s homer got the crowd fired up — and Arenado, too.
+Arenado belted the next pitch for his second solo homer of the game.
+He let out an exhilarated roar.

-Ryan McMahon started the ninth-inning rally with a single and went to second on a passed ball, setting the stage for Story.
+“Trevor got me going,” Arenado said.
+“He can do some things that I wish I could.
+I wish I could run like him, and I wish I could flip the ball to right-center with power.
+He does those things that are crazy.”

 Keon Broxton made an instant impact with a two-run homer on the first pitch he saw in his Baltimore debut.
 His blast off Jeff Hoffman in the second inning traveled an estimated 474 feet and landed on the left-field concourse.